Google honors humanitarian Adbul Sattar Edhi with a doodle

 Edhi created the Edhi Foundation in 1951, which had the slogan "live and help live."
 Funded by private donations, the foundation provides ambulance service across Pakistan and relief aid to people worldwide.
 It's also helped thousands of Pakistani orphans over the years.

-Edhi died in July 2016 of renal failure, he would've been 89-years-old on Tuesday.
+Edhi died in July 2016 of renal failure, he would've been 89 on Tuesday.

 "In celebration of Abdul Sattar Edhi, let's all lend a hand to someone in need today," Google wrote in a blog post about its doodle.